 They send stimulatory signals to the medullary respiratory center, increase medullary inspiratory activity, and cause hyperpnea.

-97. The body maintains the proper amounts of oxygen (O2), carbon dioxide (CO2), and hydrogen ions (H+) in the blood mainly by regulating what?
+97. The body maintains the proper amounts of oxygen, carbon dioxide, and hydrogen ions in the blood mainly by regulating what?

 98. Chemoreceptors transmit impulses to the medulla, which will increase what?

-99. The stimulatory effect of chronically high CO2 on the central chemoreceptors gradually declines over 1 or 2 days, because?
+99. Why does the stimulatory effect of chronically high CO2 on the central chemoreceptors gradually decline over one or two days?

-The kidneys retain bicarbonate ions in response to respiratory acidosis, bringing the blood pH level back toward normal.
+Because the kidneys retain bicarbonate ions in response to respiratory acidosis, bringing the blood pH level back to normal.

 100. The peripheral chemoreceptors are?